kjardine00/LearningFrontend/Project1-Resume/README.md

 Favicon: Add a favicon for your CV page.
 The structure of your CV should be easily understandable and ready for styling in a future project.

-Submission Checklist:
+## Submission Checklist:
-[x] Semantically correct HTML structure.
+- [x] Semantically correct HTML structure
-[x] Single-page layout with sections for education, skills, and career history.
+- [x] Single-page layout with sections for education, skills, and career history
-[x] SEO meta tags in the head section.
+- [x] SEO meta tags in the head section
-[x] OG tags for better social media sharing.
+- [x] OG tags for better social media sharing
-[x] A favicon linked in the head section.
+- [x] A favicon linked in the head section